NNK: Metabolism

 In the reductive metabolism NNK undergoes either a carbonyl reduction or a pyridine N-oxidation, both producing NNAL.

-NNAL can be detoxified by glucuronidation producing a non-carcinogenic compounds known as NNAL-Glucs.
-The glucuronidation can take place on the oxygen next to the ring (NNAL-O-Gluc), or it takes place on the nitrogen inside the ring(NNAL-N-Gluc).
-The NNAL-Glucs are then excreted by the kidneys into the urine.
+NNAL can be detoxified by glucuronidation, producing non-carcinogenic compounds known as NNAL-Glucs.
+The glucuronidation can take place on the oxygen next to the ring (NNAL-O-Gluc), or on the nitrogen inside the ring(NNAL-N-Gluc).
+NNAL-Glucs are then excreted by the kidneys into the urine.